andreasmhallberg/readingnotes/Shaaban, 2006. Language policies and language planning.md

 - English/French as H in Arabic speaking countries: 695

-    > In diglossic terms, the *fuṣḥā* an the main foreign language constitute the high varieties, and the vernaculars, indiunous languages, and special-purpose languages constitute the low variety.
+  > In diglossic terms, the *fuṣḥā* and the main foreign language constitute the high varieties, and the vernaculars, indigenous languages, and special-purpose languages constitute the low variety.

 - Description of language planning and history in North Africa, Middle East and Gulf.